OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-12.md

 ## Matthew 12:21

-> In His name the nations will put their hope.”
+> In His name, the nations will place their hope.”

 ---